jupyter/docker-stacks/docs/using/specifics.md

     - This version needs to match the version supported by the Spark distribution used above.
     - See [Spark Overview](https://spark.apache.org/docs/latest/#downloading) and [Ubuntu packages](https://packages.ubuntu.com/search?keywords=openjdk).

-- Starting with _Spark >= 3.2_, the distribution file might contain Scala version.
+- Starting with _Spark >= 3.2_, the distribution file might contain the Scala version.

 For example, here is how to build a `pyspark-notebook` image with Spark `3.2.0`, Hadoop `3.2`, and OpenJDK `11`.